christianheine/jorel/docs/docs/basic-usage/generating-responses.md

 ## Generating text responses

-The `ask` method is the simplest way to get responses from an LLM.
+The `text` method is the simplest way to get responses from an LLM.
 It returns the response as a string.

 ### Basic usage